 Susan Musgrave has indicated she will honour her commitment to the Festival as a featured presenter and as our writer-in-residence, and we’re grateful considering these difficult circumstances.
 We extend our condolences to Susan and her family.*********

-It’s all about creative family dynamic when two internationally-renowned literary couples share the spotlight at the 7th annual Elephant Mountain Literary Festival in Nelson, B.C.
+It’s all about creative family dynamic when internationally-renowned literary greats share the spotlight at the 7th annual Elephant Mountain Literary Festival in Nelson, B.C.
 July 12 to 15.

-Multi-disciplinary writer Susan Musgrave and her husband Stephen Reid, whose novel Jackrabbit Parole was written while serving time for bank robbery, take the stage with Giller prize-winner Esi Edugyan and her husband, award-winning poet and novelist Steven Price.
+Multi-disciplinary writer Susan Musgrave will be honoring her late husband Stephen Reid, who passed away in June, whose novel Jackrabbit Parole was written while serving time for bank robbery.
+Joining Susan will be Giller prize-winner Esi Edugyan, and her husband, award-winning poet and novelist Steven Price.
 They’ll share their literary brilliance at the Saturday Night Live! event, but it doesn’t stop there: audience members will get a peak at what makes our creative couples tick when Globe and Mail Western Arts Correspondent Marsha Lederman interviews them live on stage.

-The 100-mile Opening Gala stars are Griffin Prize winner poet Jordan Abel from Castlegar, New Denver poet, novelist, and journalist Sean Arthur Joyce, and Nelson poet Rayya Liebich.
+The 100-mile Opening Gala stars are PRISM international poetry competition winner Jordan Mounteer from Winlaw, New Denver poet, novelist, and journalist Sean Arthur Joyce, and Nelson poet Rayya Liebich.